ritog/books/README.md

+# 📚 Rito's Readings

+This gallery is live on: https://ritog.github.io/books/

+It stores a collection of books I've read and want to read, showcasing them in a beautiful, responsive gallery format.

+---

+### Using the software:

+You can use the code for your own books gallery, by just editing the [books.json](books.json) file.
+It's zero maintainance, free, and you don't need to know how to write code.

-# 📚 My Book Gallery
+# My Book Gallery

 A beautiful, responsive book gallery website to showcase your reading collection.
-Features a grid layout with hover effects, filtering by tags and languages, and easy data management through JSON.
+Features a grid layout with hover effects, filtering by tags, languages, and reading status, and easy data management through JSON.

 ## ✨ Features

 - **Beautiful Grid Layout**: Responsive book cover grid that adapts to any screen size
 - **Hover Effects**: Book details appear on hover with smooth animations
-- **Advanced Filtering**: Filter by tags, languages, and reading status
+- **Advanced Filtering**: Filter by tags, languages, and reading status (Read, Reading, Want to Read)
-- **Search Functionality**: Search through titles, authors, and tags
+- **Search Functionality**: Search through titles and authors
 - **Multi-language Support**: Display books in different languages
-- **Reading Statistics**: Track total books, read, and want-to-read counts
+- **Reading Statistics**: Track total books, read, reading, and want-to-read counts
 - **Easy Data Management**: Simple JSON format for adding/removing books
+- **Local Cover Support**: Use local image files for book covers (e.g., `assets/covers/my-book.jpg`)
 - **Zero Maintenance**: Static site that works without any backend

 ## 🚀 Quick Start